eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

 micro-ROS Client
 ----------------

-Full example can be found `here <https://github.com/micro-ROS/micro-ROS-demos/blob/humble/rclc/configuration_example/custom_transports/main.c>`_.
+Full example can be found `main.c <https://github.com/micro-ROS/micro-ROS-demos/blob/humble/rclc/configuration_example/custom_transports/main.c>`_.

 An example on how to set these external transport callbacks in the micro-ROS Client API is: